Saving Lives With Real-Time Analytics

-This application presents doctors with instant predicted diagnoses, suggested treatments and warnings based on each unique patient’s medical records cross referenced with real-time streaming data from monitors, recent lab results, outcomes across hospitals, and population health data.
+This application presents doctors with instant predicted diagnoses, suggested treatments, and warnings based on each unique patient’s medical records cross-referenced with real-time streaming data from monitors, recent lab results, outcomes across hospitals, and population health data.

 For example, data from one EKG on its own provides limited value.
-Combining that data with automated analysis and correlation of psychographic, pharmacodynamic, and epidemiologic data in real time however, enhances a doctor’s decision making, resulting in better patient outcomes.
+Combining that data with automated analysis and correlation of psychographic, pharmacodynamic, and epidemiologic data in real time, however, enhances a doctor’s decision making, resulting in better patient outcomes.

 Another use case for this type of real-time application is predicting unexpected drug interactions and flagging them to doctors before it’s too late.
 “About 350,000 patients each year need to be hospitalized for further treatment after emergency visits for adverse drug events,” the CDC reports.
-I can’t help but wonder how many of these hospitalizations could be avoided if doctors were presented with so much more analyzed data when prescribing a patient new medications and providing instructions and warning for those medications.
+I can’t help but wonder how many of these hospitalizations could be avoided if doctors were presented with so much more analyzed data when prescribing a patient new medication and providing instructions and warnings for those medications.

 Instead of making decisions, while sometimes literally on their feet for hours, with potentially incomprehensive medical histories and drug information, doctors could make decisions aided by a wealth of contextual knowledge only real-time analysis can provide.
-The results would be less doctor fatigue, happier, healthier patients, less avoidable hospitalizations, and lives saved.
+The results would be less doctor fatigue, happier, healthier patients, fewer avoidable hospitalizations, and lives saved.

 - Reliable, scalable big data architecture to enable use cases never possible before.
 Simplify real-time data architecture use cases across massive amounts of distributed data sets by streamlining your data architecture and eliminating the need to pre-aggregate, federate, copy or move distributed data.